What is panic disorder?

 Treatment may include:

-- Anti-anxiety and antidepressant medications
+Anti-anxiety and antidepressant medicines

-- Counseling, such as cognitive behavioral therapy
+Counseling, such as cognitive behavioral therapy or group therapy

-What are the complications of panic disorder?
+What are possible complications of panic disorder?

-be forced into a situation that will trigger an attack.
+forced into a situation that will trigger an attack.

 People with this condition may also abuse alcohol or drugs to relieve stress.